 Oral valacyclovir, famciclovir, or acyclovir should be given to healthy people at risk of moderate to severe disease, including patients

 The dose is famciclovir 500 mg 3 times a day or valacyclovir 1 g 3 times a day for adults.
 Acyclovir is a less desirable choice because it has poorer oral bioavailability, but it can be given at 20 mg/kg 4 times a day for 5 days for children ≥ 2 years and ≤ 40 kg.
-The dose for children > 40 kg is 800 mg 4 times a day for 5 days.
-Adolescents and adults can be given oral acyclovir at a dose up to 800 mg 5 times a day.
+The dose for children > 40 kg and adults is 800 mg 4 times a day for 5 days.

-Immunocompromised children > 1 year should be given acyclovir 20 mg/kg every 8 hours IV.
+Immunocompromised children > 1 year should be given acyclovir10 mg/kg every 8 hours IV.
 Immunocompromised adults should be treated with acyclovir 10 to 12 mg/kg IV every 8 hours.

-Because pregnant women are at high risk of varicella complications, some experts recommend oral acyclovir or valacyclovir for pregnant women with varicella.
-Acyclovir is a pregnancy category B drug.
+Because pregnant women are at high risk of varicella complications, some experts recommend oral acyclovir or possibly valacyclovir for pregnant women with varicella.
+Although available safety data are reassuring, the safety of antiviral therapy during pregnancy is not firmly established, and there is longer experience with acyclovir in pregnancy compared to valacyclovir.
+Acyclovir and valacyclovir are pregnancy category B drugs.
 IV acyclovir is recommended for serious varicella disease in pregnant women.
+There are little data regarding the safety of famciclovir in pregnancy so it is not generally recommended for pregnant women.

 Infection provides lifelong protection.